Skip to contents

 smooth_n_points

-Numeric.
-Number of points for used for moving average, Grimm and Age-Weighted smoothing (odd number)
+numeric.
+Number of points used for moving average, Grimm, and age-weighted smoothing.
+Must be an odd number.

 smooth_age_range

-Numeric.
-Maximal age range for both Grimm and Age-weight smoothing
+numeric.
+Maximum age range (in years) for Grimm and age-weighted smoothing windows.

 smooth_n_max

-Numeric.
-Maximal number of samples to look in Grimm smoothing
+numeric.
+Maximum number of samples included in a Grimm smoothing window.

 working_units